uc-cdis/mariner/README.md

-A good way to get a handle on CWL in a relatively short period of time is to explore the [CWL User Guide](https://www.commonwl.org/user_guide/02-1st-example/index.html), which contains a good number of example workflows with explanations of all the different parts of the syntax - what they mean and how they function - in the context of each example.
+A good way to get a handle on CWL in a relatively short period of time is to explore the [CWL User Guide](https://www.commonwl.org/user_guide/02-1st-example/index.html), which contains a number of example workflows with explanations of all the different parts of the syntax - what they mean and how they function - in the context of each example.